aziascreations/CircuitPython-Ebyte-E32/_sources/technical_details_e32.rst.txt

 just in case.

-Alternatively, `manualslib.com <https://www.manualslib.com/products/Ebyte-E32-Series-10450561.html>`_ has a pretty good collection of the most common one, as well as some that cannot be found elsewhere.
+Alternatively, `manualslib.com <https://www.manualslib.com/products/Ebyte-E32-Series-10450561.html>`_ has a pretty good collection of the most common ones.